hyeonseong1/Optimizing-Secrecy-Energy-Efficiency-Based-on-Deep-Reinforcement-Learning/README.md

 # Optimizing Secrecy Energy Efficiency Based on Deep Reinforcement Learning
 Multi-agent scenario for uav agent and ris agent in communication when eavesdropper exist

+### Current Process: Prepairing a paper to submit.

 ----

 ## Prerequisites